ogobrecht/console/README.md

 Calculates the sid, serial and inst_id out of a unique session ID as it is provided by DBMS_SESSION.UNIQUE_SESSION_ID.

-Is for informational purposes and to map a recent log entry back to maybe running session.
+Is for informational purposes and to map a recent log entry back to a maybe running session.

 The same as with `get_unique_session_id`: I have no idea if the calculation is correct.
-It works for currently and is implementes in this way:
+It works currently and is implementes in this way:

 ```sql
 v_sid_serial_inst_id :=